aragon/protocol/docs/4-entry-points/6-payments-book.md

     - **Token:** Address of the token being claimed
 - **Authentication:** Check the given period is a past period
 - **Pre-flight checks:**
-    - Ensure that the governor fees for the requested token and period is greater than zero
+    - Ensure that the governor share for the requested token and period is greater than zero
 - **State transitions:**
-    - Reset the total amount of collected governor fees to zero for the given token and period
+    - Reset the total amount collected for the governor to zero for the given token and period
-    - Transfer the governor fees to the config governor address, revert if the transfer wasn't successful
+    - Transfer the governor share to the config governor address, revert if the transfer wasn't successful

 ### 4.6.5.
 Ensure period balance details

-- **Actor:** External entity incentivized in updating the parameters to determine the guardians share fees for each period
+- **Actor:** External entity incentivized in updating the parameters to determine the guardians share for each period
 - **Inputs:**
     - **Period ID:** Period identification number
 - **Authentication:** Open
 - **Pre-flight checks:**
-    - Ensure that all the terms corresponding to the requested period were already been initialized for the Protocol
+    - Ensure that all the terms corresponding of the requested period have already been initialized for the Protocol
 - **State transitions:**
     - Pick a random term checkpoint included in the requested period using the next period's start term randomness, and save the total ANT active balance in the `GuardiansRegistry` at that term for the requested period